redhajuanda/kuysor/README.md

 	ks := kuysor.
 		New(query).
-		WithSort("a.code", "-a.id"). // Required.
+		WithOrderBy("a.code", "-a.id"). // Required.
 Defines the order by.
 Prefix columns with `-` for descending order.
 		WithLimit(10).				 // Optional.
 Uses default from `.SetOptions` if set; otherwise, defaults to 10.
         WithArgs(args...)			 // Required if the original query has placeholders.